apache/incubator-devlake-website/docs/Plugins/webhook.md

 ### Sample Config in CircleCI

-First, we need to know that CircleCI has three entities: pipeline, workflow, and job, and the entity workflow is the entity task in DevLake.
+CircleCI pipelines are the highest-level unit of work.
+Pipelines include your workflows, which coordinate your jobs.
+The following demo regard CircleCI workflow as the entity task in DevLake.
-Second, we must get pipelines and task data from the build machine.
-In CircleCI, the data define in env, and we can get it by $CIRCLE_WORKFLOW_JOB_ID and so on.
-So we can write config to send task data in each workflow and send the close pipeline request in the last workflow.
+In CircleCI, the data defined in env describe build machine, pipelines and tasks , sucs as `$CIRCLE_WORKFLOW_JOB_ID`, etc. So Write config to send task data read from env in each workflow and send the close pipeline request in the last workflow.

 ```yaml
 version: 2.1